Find the answers to our most frequently asked questions

 Tax controversy encompasses any contentious tax issue, predominantly at the federal court stage.
 This includes tax-based litigation, IRS examinations (usually concerning federal income tax issues) and tax shelter investigations.
 This section also takes into account transfer pricing.

-The telecom section concentrates on a range of legal issues arising from the heavily regulated areas of telecommunications and broadcasting.
+The telecommunications section concentrates on a range of legal issues arising from the heavily regulated areas of telecommunications and broadcasting.

-The Aviation Litigation table covers traditional accident defense litigation, including advising aviation insurers on coverage and other issues, as well as product liability claims and general commercial disputes affecting the aviation industry.
-The Aviation Regulatory table spans representation before the Department of Transportation (DOT), the Federal Aviation Administration (FAA), the Surface Transportation Board (STB) and other federal administrative agencies.
-Key issues include the reauthorization of air traffic control systems and their funding.
-Also covers issues of congestion, global alliances, market entry, licensing matters, UAS-related matters, regulatory proceedings and regulatory elements of transactions.
+This table spans representation before the Department of Transportation (DOT), the Federal Aviation Administration (FAA), the Surface Transportation Board (STB) and other federal administrative agencies.
+Key issues include the reauthorization of air traffic control systems and their funding, issues of congestion, global alliances, market entry, licensing matters, UAS-related matters, regulatory proceedings and regulatory elements of transactions.
 Firms will represent clients such as manufacturers, commercial and cargo carriers, airports, financial institutions and trade associations.

-The Rail section includes advice to both railroads and the shippers.
-Key issues include rail rates litigation, fuel supply / surcharges, access rights, M&A, contract litigation, regulatory issues and proceedings before the Surface Transportation Board.
+This section includes advice to both railroads and the shippers.
+Key issues include rail rates litigation, fuel supply/surcharges, access rights, M&A, contract litigation, regulatory issues and proceedings before the Surface Transportation Board.

 This practice area covers a range of transactional and contentious work pertaining to the automotive industry.
 Matters highlighted here often include vehicle and product safety, franchising, environmental and labor and employment issues in the automotive sector.
 This section also covers autonomous vehicle issues and other matters at the intersection of technology and automotive work.
 Clients typically include automotive parts and vehicle manufacturers, transportation companies, technology companies and industry associations.

-Firms and attorneys highlighted in this practice area are those offering significant capabilities in transactional, regulatory and contentious issues affecting road carriage and logistics operations.
-Work typically includes the acting for trucking companies, logistics providers, customer groups and industry associations in regulatory compliance; government investigations and enforcement actions; major accident litigation; freight related contracts and disputes; and other logistics and transportation agreements
+Firms and attorneys highlighted in this area are those offering significant capabilities in transactional, regulatory and contentious issues affecting road carriage and logistics operations.
+Work typically includes the acting for trucking companies, logistics providers, customer groups and industry associations in regulatory compliance; government investigations and enforcement actions; major accident litigation; freight-related contracts and disputes; and other logistics and transportation agreements